idvorkin/idvorkin.github.io/_d/ai-coder.md

 permalink: /ai-coder
 ---

 Buckle up, code warriors!
 AI's grand adventure in the coding realm has been nothing short of a rollercoaster ride.
-Picture this: we started with humble code completion, like a eager puppy fetching snippets.
+Picture this: we started with humble code completion, like an eager puppy fetching snippets.
 Then, boom!
 We leveled up to out-of-band chat, where AI became our coding buddy, always ready for a brainstorming session.
 And now?
 Hold onto your keyboards, because we've hit the jackpot with full-blown code writing!
 It's like having a tireless robot assistant who can churn out entire functions faster than you can say "Hello, World!"
 This AI-powered journey has turned coding from a solo trek into a wild party where everyone's invited - from newbie coders to seasoned tech wizards.
 So, grab your favorite caffeinated beverage and join the fun - the future of coding is here, and it's got AI written all over it!

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->